Serubin/Serubin-net/blog/_posts/2021-4-2-covid-vaccine-resources.md

 title: COVID 19 Vaccine Resources
 ---

 It's incredibly difficult to get vaccination appointments for COVID 19 across the United States right now.
-As more people become eligible appointments are becoming harder to come by for those who really need it.
+As more people become eligible appointments are becoming harder to come by for those who are at a higher risk.
 For those in the U.S. having issues finding appointments - I've been compiling some resources and trying to help eligible friends and family find availability.
 It's been very difficult for people I know, even if you are at the top of the eligibility list.

 These resources should work in just about any state, but I figured I'd compile it all for everyone to glance at.